yannmazita/create-web-app/README.md

 ## To do
 - Update README pictures
 - Backend: Enhance OpenAPI documentation
-- Backend: Refactor client (websocket) package
+- Backend: Set up PostgreSQL container
+- Backend: Use KeyDB/Valkey/DynamoDB to store websocket connections
 - Frontend: Enhance error/loading handling when accessing backend
 - More efficient use of environment variables on the backend